Minor in Urban Leadership (TU)

-Admission to the RFULP is competitive.
-Students may apply in the freshman, sophomore or junior year.
+Students may apply to be a part of the program in the freshman, sophomore or junior year.
 Candidates are evaluated on the basis of commitment to leadership-related study, the desire for leadership understanding and application, extracurricular participation, academic record, civic engagement and service learning experiences.

 Minor in Urban Leadership (TU)

 - Completion of one of the following elective courses:

 ULP 200 Independent Study in Urban Leadership

 - Completion of both of the following courses: